vanlooverenkoen/lifepowr-flexio/README.md

 - I am not a designer!
 But I do know what a good design should look like.
 Correct padding, safe area,... this is all implementated.
 A designer should take a good look at what should be shown on the screen itself.
 But this is how I would want to see it as a user.
 - Current implementation was done for phone.
 No tablet or web support. (only small improvements on web)
+- Translation setup is done.
+(Using locale_gen, a package that I created myself) But I did not have time to translate the app.
+- Loading states are implemented.
+Error states are not implemented.
+(But I would do it in a real app)
 - I did not use SVG's to keep it simple, but I would normally use SVG's for icons.
 - The home page is recreated from the images in the playstore.
 The charts are just images.
 But I wanted to make it a more complete application.
 - I would do a lot more testing.
 But I did not have time to do it, gave some examples on what is important to do. (golden tests, widget tests, integration tests)